-- The Swadlincote Resource Recovery Park means we will divert up to 98% of the waste away from landfill.
+- The Swadlincote Resource Recovery Park means we will divert up to 98% of the waste brought to the site away from landfill.

 By using local waste this will further reduce transport costs and emissions and the opportunity to use sewage sludge from the adjacent water treatment plant would further reduce vehicle movements.

 By using our waste to generate clean power we can